Cerebellar Disorders

 Hereditary ataxias may be autosomal recessive or autosomal dominant.
 Autosomal recessive ataxias include Friedreich ataxia (the most prevalent), ataxia-telangiectasia, abetalipoproteinemia, ataxia with isolated vitamin E deficiency, and cerebrotendinous xanthomatosis.

 Friedreich ataxia results from a gene mutation causing abnormal repetition of the DNA sequence GAA in the FXN gene on the long arm of chromosome 9; the FXN gene codes for the mitochondrial protein frataxin.
-The GAA sequence is repeated 5 to 38 times within the FXN gene in people who do not have Friedreich ataxia; however, in people with Friedreich ataxia, the GAA sequence may be repeated 70 to > 1000 times (1, 2).
+The GAA sequence is repeated 5 to 38 times within the FXNgene in people who do not have Friedreich ataxia; however, in people with Friedreich ataxia, the GAA sequence may be repeated 70 to > 1000 times (1, 2).
 Inheritance is autosomal recessive.
 Decreased frataxin levels lead to mitochondrial iron overload and impaired mitochondrial function.

-In Friedreich ataxia, gait unsteadiness begins between ages 5 and 15; it is followed by upper-extremity ataxia, dysarthria, and paresis, particularly of the lower extremities.
+In Friedreich ataxia, gait unsteadiness begins between ages 5 and 15 years; it is followed by upper-extremity ataxia, dysarthria, and paresis, particularly of the lower extremities.
 Tremor, if present, is slight.
 Upgoing plantar responses are often present.
 Reflexes and vibration and position senses are lost.
 However, in late-onset Friedreich ataxia (age > 25 years), reflexes may be preserved.
 Talipes equinovarus (clubfoot), scoliosis, and progressive cardiomyopathy are common.
 By their late 20s, patients may be confined to a wheelchair.
 Death, often due to arrhythmia or heart failure, usually occurs by middle age.
-Formal neuropsychologic testing may detect a decline in cognitive function.
+Formal neuropsychological testing may detect a decline in cognitive function.

 Manifestations of SCAs vary.
 Some of the most common SCAs affect multiple areas in the central and peripheral nervous systems; neuropathy, pyramidal signs, and restless leg syndrome, as well as ataxia, are common.
-Some SCAs usually cause only cerebellar ataxia.
+Some SCAs cause only cerebellar ataxia.

 SCA type 3, formerly known as Machado-Joseph disease, may be the most common dominantly inherited SCA worldwide.
 Symptoms include ataxia, parkinsonism, and possibly dystonia, facial twitching, ophthalmoplegia, and bulging eyes.